 Gregory Johnson, NOAA

 Gregory Johnson is an Oceanographer at NOAA’s Pacific Marine Environmental Laboratory and an Affiliate Professor at UW’s School of Oceanography.
-He works on large-scale ocean circulation, water masses, and their variability; ocean dynamics; ocean-atmosphere interactions; and the ocean’s role in climate.
-He is active in global repeat hydrography programs both national and international (http://www.go-ship.org/) as well as the Argo program (http://floats.pmel.noaa.gov/index.html).
+He works on large-scale ocean circulation, water masses, and their variability; ocean dynamics; ocean-atmosphere interactions; and the ocean’s roles in climate.
+He is active in global repeat hydrography programs both national and international (http://www.go-ship.org/) and leads a group at PMEL contributing to the Argo program (https://floats.pmel.noaa.gov/).

 H. Paul Johnson, Oceanography

 William Kessler, NOAA